By Michele Barrow-Bélisle

 Probably my least favorite part is that this is a very short book with a very high price tag at $28.60.
 However, it’s Christmas … and buying yourself a ‘how to sculpt Santa’ book is merry.

 Is there a product you’ve been wondering about?
 Do you want to know if you should buy it?
 Do you want to know if it’s worth the hype?
-Are you a company who wants your product reviewed?
+Are you a company that wants your product reviewed?
 Leave your comments below or contact me here.